ruby / web framework

 Handlers

-Handlers are instantiated once at boot with their dependencies,
+Handler classes are registered at boot with their dependencies.

 Subclasses implement handle (not call)